wizrdcodes/Game_Selection/README.md

 # Welcome to Game_Selection

-As my first GitHub project - this is a Game Selection menu with 4 games
+My first GitHub project - a Game Selection menu with 4 games